-Our school is sensitive to single parenting circumstances, bereaved pupils, or those who may live in single sex households and we ensure equality for these pupils by choosing not to make father's or mother's day gifts or cards.
+Our school is sensitive to single parenting circumstances, bereaved pupils, or those who may live in single sex households and we ensure equality for these pupils by choosing not to make father's or mother's day gifts or cards or giving the general option for these to go to someone else.

 The school records instances or homophobic language, behaviour or bullying using a form similar to the County Council's racist incident recording log.
 The school corresponds with estranged parents by contacting each one separately as appropriate, making additional, separate parental appointments if requested.